 Because ear infections are common in dogs and cats of all ages, breeds, and environments, it is important to be aware of the causal factors.
 The ear canal is divided into three sections, externa – external canal, media – middle canal, and interna – internal canal.
 Otitis means inflammation of the ear.
 The root term Otic refers to the ear, while –itis indicates inflammation.
 Combined, as Otitis externa, the term indicates inflammation of the external ear.
 Some factors may cause infections in all three parts of the ear canal, while others tend to stick to one or two areas.
-Most infections are highly treatable using medications such as Tresaderm antibiotic solution, once they are detected.
+Most infections are highly treatable using medications such as Tresaderm antibiotic solution and Baytril topical solution for dogs, once they are detected.

 Ear Mites, fleas, and ticks